aws/aws-connected-device-framework/source/docs/migration.md

 # Migrating from pre-open source version

 NOTE: The initial release of this open source version does not include the _greengrass-provisioning_ and _greengrass-deployment_ modules as their current implementation is based on Greengrass V1.
 Once they have been upgraded to use Greengrass V2 they will be released.
-It is recommended that
+It is recommended that customers who are using the Greengrass V1 versions of those modules do not upgrade to this open sourced version of CDF just yet.

 ## Introduction